Slord6/Plugins/README.md

 `--targetPlugins` - List of plugin names to run.
 If not provided all plugins are run.

+`--pluginLocationsFile` - List of files from which to load plugin paths.
+May be local or remote files.
+Each path should be on a new line.

 ## Loading remote plugins

 The PluginHandler will accept remote URIs for plugins.
 The URI must contain the name of the assembly as the last part of the path. eg. `https://example.com/PluginName.dll` or `https://example.com/SearchPlugin.dll?token=abc123`or `https://example.com/QuestionPlugin?token=abc123`.